mirshahreza/AppEnd/README.md

 -

 **Technology**
-Host : Linux Or Windows
+Host: Linux Or Windows
-Application Server : .Net Core / C#
+Application Server: .Net Core / C#
-Database : MsSql
+Database: MsSql
-Client : SPA based on Bootstrap & VueJs 3
+Client: SPA based on Bootstrap & VueJs 3

 **Roadmap**
 Database centric applications must to have at least below sections considering users access levels
-1- CRUD : Lists and forms to manage data in several scenarios(currently we are in this phase)
+1- CRUD: Currently we are in this phase
-2- Workflow Engine : To manage data manipulation sequences.
-It manage tasks to do per users
+2- Workflow Engine: Planning
-3- Dashboard system : Reports and Visualizations of data stored in database
+3- Dashboard system: Planning

-So we are planning to dive into other sections.
+So we will dive into it after phase 1 become stable enough.